Training Director - Shannon Kirwin

-With a balanced approach to training, and her core values of Friendship, Understanding, and Responsibility.
+With a Positive First approach to training, and her core values of Friendship, Understanding, and Responsibility.
 Shannon is committed to enriching the lives of dogs as well as educating and providing support to owners and the community.

 Her years of experience with the rehabilitation of rescued and surrendered animals is notable.
 Shannon is dedicated to improving your relationship with your dog, helping you to develop a deeper understanding and bond between you and your dog based on clear communication and mutual respect.

 At 'A Furever Life' we aim to build a community that will support and shape the doggy world of tomorrow.
 Providing a forum where owners can swap information on all things dog.
 Access helpful training tips and advice on doggy behaviour.
 Find a dog friendly park where their furry family can stretch their legs, and help find forever homes for the hundreds of dogs cooped up in pounds and shelters around the nation.